ezesoft/xapi/readme.md

     python -m grpc_tools.protoc -I../protos --python_out=. --grpc_python_out=. ../protos/market_data.proto

 The compiler generates six (6) new files:

-- Three (3) *_pb2.py* files containing the request and response classes
+- Three (3) `_pb2.py` files containing the request and response classes
-- Three (3) *_pb2_grpc.py* containing client and server classes.
+- Three (3) `_pb2_grpc.py` containing client and server classes.

 You now are ready to write Python code to interact with the xAPI system!

+## Using PyCharm

+To use PyCharm for developing with the xAPI:

+1. **Install PyCharm**: Download and install PyCharm from [JetBrains](https://www.jetbrains.com/pycharm/download/).

+2. **Open the Project**: Open PyCharm and select "Open" from the welcome screen.
+Navigate to the `xAPI` directory you cloned earlier and open it.

+3. **Configure the Python Interpreter**:
+    - Go to `File > Settings > Project: xAPI > Python Interpreter`.
+    - Click the gear icon and select "Add".
+    - Choose "Existing environment".
+    - Navigate to the virtual environment you created earlier (e.g., `C:\path\to\xapi-env\Scripts\python.exe`).
+    - Click "OK" to set the interpreter.

+4. **Run the Code**:
+    - You can now create new Python files or open existing ones in the `tutorials` folder.
+    - To run a script, right-click on the file in the Project Explorer and select "Run".

+By following these steps, you can use PyCharm to develop and run your Python code for interacting with the xAPI system.

+## Update Parameters

+Before running the tutorials, update the following parameters in the script with your actual values:

+        self.server = '__SERVER__'
+        self.port = '__PORT__'
+        self.user = '__USER__'
+        self.password = '__PASSWORD__'
+        self.domain = '__DOMAIN__'
+        self.locale = '__LOCALE__'

+There could be more parameters in other scripts as per their requisites, please make sure you update those and execute the scripts.

 # Python xAPI Tutorials

 Complete code examples for all tutorials may be found [here](./tutorials/), identified by the tutorial number (e.g., *tutorial_1_connect_and_disconnect.py*, etc.).
 To get the most out of the following tutorials, we recommend opening the code file for the tutorial, and following along.

-When you're ready, you can execute the code directly in Anaconda Prompt by invoking python and supplying the file name:
+When you're ready, you can execute the code directly in Command Prompt by invoking python and supplying the file name:

-    python tutorial_1_connect_and_disconnet.py
+    python tutorial_1_connect_and_disconnect.py

 If you don't already have one installed, there are a number of excellent Python Integrated Development Environments (IDEs) available, such as [Visual Studio Code (VSCode)](https://code.visualstudio.com/) and [PyCharm](https://www.jetbrains.com/pycharm/).